 Scaling Pravega Controller¶

-Pravega Controller can be scaled up or down with:
+Pravega Controller can be scaled up or down using the following command.

 docker service scale pravega_controller=N

 If you app will run inside the swarm and you didn't run with

 PUBLISHED_ADDRESS, you can scale the Segment Store

 the usual way using the following command.

 Scaling Pravega Segment Store (External clients)¶

 If you require access to Pravega from outside the swarm and have deployed with

 PUBLISHED_ADDRESS, each instance

 of the Segment Store must be deployed as a unique service.
 This is a cumbersome process, but we've provided a helper